Hpal09/vision-ar/README.md

 3. Ensure your target image has good contrast and unique features

 ### Modifying Animations
-- Character animations are controlled in the animation loop
+- Rooey’s sequence plays via an internal loop (hop → wave → stand).
+You can change clip names or order in `app.js`.
-- Building rotation speed can be adjusted in `burjModel.userData.animation.rotationSpeed`
+- Building rotation speed can be adjusted in `app.js` (Burj update in the render loop)
-- Walking/flying speeds can be modified in the respective animation data objects
+- Griffin’s path radius/speed/height wobble are configurable in `loadAnimatedGriffin()`

 ## 🤝 Contributing